 - Nuclear energy as it relates to nuclear security

-These fellowships will offer ten-month stipends of 34,000 USD to postdoctoral research fellows and 20,000 USD to predoctoral research fellows, and stipends for junior faculty fellows will be awarded on a case-by-case basis and be commensurate with experience.
-These are benefits-eligible fellowships.
-Office space and supplies, computers with LAN and Internet connections, and access to most Harvard University libraries and most of the other facilities will be provided.
+The Stanton Nuclear Security fellowships offer ten-month stipends of 62,000 USD to postdoctoral research fellows and stipends for junior faculty fellows will be awarded on a case-by-case basis and be commensurate with experience.
+The fellowships include a full benefits package and a generous allowance for research and professional travel.
+Office space, computers with LAN and Internet connections, and access to most Harvard University libraries and most of the other facilities will be provided.